openforcefield/openff-evaluator/docs/index.rst

 * evaluating physical properties directly from molecular simulation using the :doc:`SimulationLayer
   <layers/simulationlayer>`.
+* evaluating physical properties directly via a two-step approach using the :doc:`EquilibrationLayer <layers/ equilibrationlayer>` and the :doc:`PreequilibratedSimulationLayer <layers/preequilibratedsimulationlayer>`.
 * reprocessing cached simulation data with `MBAR reweighting <http://www.alchemistry.org/wiki/ Multistate_Bennett_Acceptance_Ratio>`_ using the :doc:`ReweightingLayer <layers/reweightinglayer>`.